 Health insurers get away with guaranteeing coverage, but they aren’t living up to their word.
 They make it sound like you can trust them, but in reality, they’re leaving millions of Americans with huge, unexpected bills each year!

 That’s the opposite of what we stand for at CrowdHealth.
-So, yes – while we cannot guarantee payment of your bills, we have plans and processes in place that are set up to maximize the probability of your bills getting paid.
+So, yes – while we cannot guarantee payment of your bills, we have plans and processes in place that are set up to maximize the probability of your bills getting funded.
 We have clear guidelines for what you can expect to be eligible for funding by the Community and transparent monthly contributions and revenue structures, so you know we aren’t incentivized to line our pockets with cash that should be yours.
 We are seriously committed to you, our Members, and are confident that the number of healthcare bills that could go unfunded will be very small.

 We’re here for you, our Members, always; and we think that’s a good thing for us all.